ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1116
 {: #error-1116}

-The host has a precheck setup failure, Ubuntu is missing the telnet software package.
+The host has a precheck setup failure.
+Ubuntu is missing the telnet software package.
 Install telnet and retry.

 ## Error 1117
 {: #error-1117}